 How has the pandemic changed your mission and your business model?

-With Fitbit and other remote monitoring technology, you can have very comprehensive and nuanced discussions with your physician about every aspect of your health.
-Previously, they were just able to analyze your health through a keyhole.
+With Fitbit and other remote monitoring technology, you can have very comprehensive and nuanced discussions with your doctor about every aspect of your health.
+Previously, they were just able to analyse your health through a keyhole.
 And now it’s a deluge of information, which brings its own challenges.
 But I’d rather have that problem to solve than the prior one.

 We’ve worked with over 100 health plans and health insurance companies around the world to make sure that Fitbits are included as free benefits.
-Medicaid is particularly important.
-Another initiative involves overcoming the disparity in health research for different groups, like Black people and Latinos.
+Another initiative involves overcoming the disparity in health research for different groups.
 We are donating a lot of products and services to researchers who are trying to understand the differences in health outcomes among different racial groups.